mignonjia/TS_watermark/README.md

   CUDA_VISIBLE_DEVICES=0 python watermark.py --config_file config/TS.yaml
   ```
     * **If testing on llama models**, in [config/TS.yaml](config/TS.yaml), change the `model_name_or_path` to the desired model or local location, and also change `ckpt_path` to be `ckpt/llama/init_0.25_1.75_default.pth`.
-    * Adjust watermark strength by using checkpoints trained from other initializations in `ckpt` folder.
+    * Adjust watermark strength by choosing different checkpoints in `ckpt` folder, which were trained from different initializations.
+Use `ckpt/opt` to test on OPT models, and `ckpt/llama` to test on llama models.

 - **KGW**:
   ```